roister/ux301-archlinux/README.md

     # basic setup
     ./bin/kiste-bootstrap

-    # manually paste in your SSH key and ensure the permissions are correct
+    # manually paste in your SSH key and have kiste check and correct the permissions
     mkdir -p ~/.ssh
     cat > ~/.ssh/id_rsa
     cat > ~/.ssh/id_rsa.pub